awesome-selfhosted/awesome-selfhosted/README.md

 ## URL Shorteners
   * https://github.com/YOURLS/YOURLS - YOURLS - YOURLS is a set of PHP scripts that will allow you to run Your Own URL Shortener. - MIT

+## Automation
+  * https://github.com/cantino/huginn - Huginn - Allows you to build agents that monitor and act on your behalf.
+Built in Ruby - MIT

+## Groupware
+  * https://kolab.org/ - http://git.kolab.org/ - Kolab - Kolab community is a unified communication and collaboration system - Various Free Software / Open Source Software Licenses
+  * http://www.horde.org/ - Horde - The Horde Project is about creating high quality Open Source applications and libraries, based on PHP and the Horde Framework. - GPL + Various Free Software / Open Source Software Licenses